 Rich Lowry became editor of National Review in 1998 when selected by William F. Buckley, Jr. to lead the magazine.
 Today, National Review remains a conservative guidepost, helping to bring to prominence rising conservative leaders and advance conservative policies.
-A contributor to FOX News Channel, Lowry appears regularly on shows such as The Kelly File.
-He is a syndicated columnist and his insight and analysis can also be found in Politico where he writes a weekly column.
+He is a FOX News Channel contributor and a syndicated columnist.
+His insight and analysis can also be found in Politico where he writes a weekly column.
 Known for his skillful debating style, Lowry is a frequent guest on Meet the Press and This Week with George Stephanopoulos.
 He is the author of Lincoln Unbound and Legacy: Paying the Price for the Clinton Years – a New York Times bestseller.

 More About Rich Lowry